-For more information on this step See this To find out how to ✓ Create new models.
+r more information on s step See this To find out how to ✓ Create new models.
 Chapter 4, Creating and Editing Models Define models using the Parts utility, model editor, or Create Subcircuit command.
-Chapter 6, Analog Behavioral Modeling Define the behavior of a block of analog circuitry as a mathematical function or lookup table.
-Chapter 7, Digital Device Modeling Define the functional, timing, and I/O characteristics of a digital part. ✔ Create new symbols.
+Chapter 6, Analog Behavioral Modeling Define the behavior of a block of analog circuitry as a mathematical function or lookup table. ~ Create new symbols.
 Chapter 5, Creating Symbols for Models Create symbols either automatically for models using the symbol wizard or the Parts utility, or by manually defining AKO symbols; define simulation- specific attributes.
 In your MicroSim Schematics User's Guide: Using the Symbol Editor and Creating and Editing Symbols chapters Create and edit symbol graphics, pins, and attributes in general.